cockpit-project/cockpit-project.github.io/_posts/2018-04-11-making-a-cockpit-application.md

 Since version 152, Cockpit can discover and install packages that add pages to Cockpit.
-We call them "Applications" and as of now, only two of them exist: We haveFleet Commander and Cockpit's own Diagnostic Reports in Fedora.
+We call them "Applications" and as of now, only two of them exist: We have Fleet Commander and Cockpit's own Diagnostic Reports in Fedora.
 You might have seen them on the Applications page:

 ![Two Cockpit Applications](/images/cockpit-two-apps.png)